Dodecanese Island Hopping Made Easy

 Karpathos is the second-largest island in the Dodecanese and effortlessly combines natural beauty with rich traditions.
 It offers everything from rugged mountains to pristine beaches.

-The northern part of Karpathos is especially known for its traditional villages, like Olympos, where you can still see locals wearing traditional clothing and living in a way that has been passed down for generations.
+The northern part of Karpathos is especially known for its traditional villages, like Olympos, where you can still see locals wearing traditional clothing and living in ways passed down for generations.
 The island is also a paradise for windsurfers, especially in the southern area of Afiartis, which is known for its strong winds and excellent conditions.

-Whether you’re hiking through the island’s dramatic landscapes, exploring ancient ruins, or relaxing on the sandy beaches, Karpathos offers a diverse and enriching experience for all types of travelers.
+Whether you’re hiking through the island’s dramatic landscapes, exploring ancient ruins, or relaxing on the sandy beaches, Karpathos offers a diverse and enriching experience for travelers of all types.

 RECOMMENDED POST